kruemelo/mqtt-reqres/README.md

 ### onRequest(callback)

-defines a connection-specific request handler callback function.
+defines a request handler callback function.
 The handler function is called internally on each request received from connected client.

 **callback** function required; callback takes these arguments: